Chance and purpose in the evolution of biospheres

 11 - 12 November 2024 09:00 - 17:00 The Royal Society Free Watch online

-Image of the earth, the left side in an orange hue and the right one in a blue hue
+Image of the earth, the left side in an orange hue and the right side on a blue hue

 Discussion meeting organised by Professor Philip Donoghue, Professor Anja Spang, Professor Tim Lenton, Professor Samir Okasha, and Professor Graham Shields.

-The meeting will bring together philosophers and scientists from diverse backgrounds to address how stable biospheres evolve: whether they are a result of chance events or instead the inevitable consequence of the evolutionary interplay between the organisms and their environments.
-The meeting will inevitably consider Earth history, but also exoplanets and simulated exobiospheres.
+The meeting brought together philosophers and scientists from diverse backgrounds to address how stable biospheres evolve: whether they are a result of chance events or instead the inevitable consequence of the evolutionary interplay between the organisms and their environments.
+The meeting inevitably considered Earth history, but also exoplanets and simulated exobiospheres.

 Attending the meeting

-This event is intended for researchers in relevant fields.
+This event was intended for researchers in relevant fields.

 • Free to attend